This article is part of a larger series on CRM.

 $21,000 to $30,000

-Now that you know the steps in creating a custom CRM and the costs associated with it, you can now determine if it is right for your business or not.
-The next move for you is to choose a contractor that will work on your software.
+Now you know how to create your own CRM software and the costs associated with it.
+If you have decided to create a custom CRM, the next move is to choose a contractor that will work on your software.

-Below are some examples of custom CRM development service providers:
+Below are some examples of customized CRM development service providers:

-If you determine custom CRMs are too costly or complicated for your team, check out our list of the best free CRMs for small businesses:
+If you determine customized CRMs are too costly or complicated for your team, check out our list of the best free CRMs for small businesses:

 Recommended Use Case